applivery/applivery-ios-sdk/README.md

 ### Embedded frameworks and AppStore submissions

-Applivery.framework is built with a fat universal library, this means that you can compile for devices or simulator without problems, but due to a possible (and strange) [Apple's bug](http://www.openradar.me/19209161), you can not submit an App to the AppStore if it has inside an embedded framework with simulator slices.
+Applivery.framework is built with a fat universal library, this means that you can compile for devices or simulator without any problem, but due to a possible (and strange) [Apple's bug](http://www.openradar.me/19209161), you can not submit an App to the AppStore if it has inside an embedded framework with simulator slices.

 In this case, the solution is as simple as add [this script](https://github.com/applivery/applivery-ios-sdk/blob/master/script/applivery_script.sh) in "New Run Script Phase" you'll find inside _Build Phases_ tab.

 ![Applivery script](https://github.com/applivery/applivery-ios-sdk/blob/master/documentation/applivery_script.png)

-Please note that you should edit the `APPLIVERY_FRAMEWORK_PATH` specifing where the framework is
+Please note that you should edit the `APPLIVERY_FRAMEWORK_PATH` specifing where the framework is, inside your project path.

 This script is based on the [solution that Carthago](https://github.com/Carthage/Carthage/issues/188) found (thank guys!)